analydiadev/ethernaut_foundry_solutions/README.md

     The Delegation contract uses delegatecall inside its fallback function to forward calls to a Delegate contract.
 This allows external code execution in the context of Delegation, including access to its storage.

     🎯 **Exploit Scenario**

-  The Delegate contract contains a public pwn() function that sets owner = msg.sender.
      An attacker can call Delegation with the pwn() function signature.
 Since the fallback uses delegatecall, the pwn() function runs in Delegation's context, changing its owner to the attacker.